One of the things I regret as a smartphone lover is the lack of options. The undeniable duopoly that exists with Android and Apple still bothers me.

 KaiOS is not compatible with Android applications.
 These applications must adapt to HTML5 applications that can run on the KaiOS platform.

 KaiOS, the phone operating system used on phones with features like last year’s Nokia 8110 remake, has finally released an official version of WhatsApp.
-The KaiOS version supports messaging and voice recording and includes the latest encryption, just like Android and iOS.
+Like Android and iOS, the KaiOS version supports messaging and voice recording and includes the latest encryption.

-KaiOS runs programs based on HTML5, and the applications run in a sandy environment, that is.
+KaiOS runs programs based on HTML5, and the applications run in a sandy environment.
 They only access the phone’s resources/data if the user or the operating system allows it.
 But if the equipment is compromised or the device is stolen, putting a strong key is the only way to be completely secure.

-First designed as an open alternative to growing Android and iOS operating systems, then focusing on connected devices.
-KaiOS is built on HTML5 and other open web technologies and supports Wi-Fi, GPS, 3G / 4G LTE, and NFC.
+KaiOS was first designed as an open alternative to the growing Android and iOS operating systems, then focusing on connected devices.
+It is built on HTML5 and other open web technologies and supports Wi-Fi, GPS, 3G / 4G LTE, and NFC.

 1 comment